PaddlePaddle/PaddleOCR/doc/doc_en/recognition_en.md

 `ppocr/utils/dict/french_dict.txt` is a French dictionary with 118 characters

-`ppocr/utils/dict/japan_dict.txt` is a French dictionary with 4399 characters
+`ppocr/utils/dict/japan_dict.txt` is a Japan dictionary with 4399 characters

-`ppocr/utils/dict/korean_dict.txt` is a French dictionary with 3636 characters
+`ppocr/utils/dict/korean_dict.txt` is a Korean dictionary with 3636 characters

-`ppocr/utils/dict/german_dict.txt` is a French dictionary with 131 characters
+`ppocr/utils/dict/german_dict.txt` is a German dictionary with 131 characters

+`ppocr/utils/dict/en_dict.txt` is a English dictionary with 63 characters

 You can use it on demand.